pingcap/docs-tidb-operator/en/restore-data-using-tidb-lightning.md

 1. Make sure that `dataSource.local.nodeName` and `dataSource.local.hostPath` in `values.yaml` are commented out.

-2. Grant permissions to the public cloud account
+2. Grant permissions to remote storage access

-    Create a `Secret` containing the rclone configuration.
-A sample configuration is listed below.
-Only one cloud storage configuration is required.
-For other cloud storages, refer to [rclone documentation](https://rclone.org/).
     Using Amazon S3 as the storage is the same as restoring data using BR and Dumpling, there are three methods to grant permissions.
 The configuration varies with different methods.
 For details, see [Back up the TiDB Cluster on AWS using BR](backup-to-aws-s3-using-br.md#three-methods-to-grant-aws-account-permissions).
 Using Ceph or GCS as the storage, only support grant permissions by importing AccessKey and SecretKey.

     * Grant permissions by importing AccessKey and SecretKey

         Using Amazon S3, Ceph or GCS as the storage, support grant permissions by importing AccessKey and SecretKey.

         1. Create a `Secret` configuration file `secret.yaml` containing the rclone configuration.
 A sample configuration is listed below.
 Only one cloud storage configuration is required.
-For other cloud storages, refer to [rclone documentation](https://rclone.org/).
-Using Amazon S3 as the storage is the same as restoring data using BR and Dumpling.

             {{< copyable "" >}}